thiagodev97/portfolio-qa/README.md

   3. When the phone verification **Modal / Popup** opens, enter a valid phone number.
   4. Click on the **Send Code** button.
 * **Expected Result:** The system should successfully send an SMS verification code to the user's phone, allowing them to proceed with identity verification smoothly without errors.
-* **Actual Result:** The system immediately returns an error message stating that the registration exceeded the maximum limit of code attempts, even if it is the user's very first attempt.
-The user is blocked from publishing autonomously and is forced to contact support via email for manual project approval.
+* **Actual Result:**  The system immediately returns a warning message stating: *"O limite de 10 envios do código de confirmação foi excedido."* (The limit of 10 confirmation code sends has been exceeded), even though it is the user's very first attempt.
+This indicates a backend or request duplication flaw that instantly exhausts the security threshold.
+The user is blocked from publishing autonomously and must contact support via email for manual approval.

 ---